 PCOA (Act 735) funds are appropriated annually for the Council by the Louisiana Legislature and remitted to the Council via the Governor's Office of Elderly Affairs (GOEA).
 The Council's management may use these "Act 735" funds at its discretion to fund any of its programs provided the program is benefiting elderly people (those who are at least 60 years old).
-In fiscal year 2022, the Council received this grant money into its General Fund and management transferred all \$100,000 of the PCOA funds to the Title III C-2 Home Delivered Meals Fund to help pay for that fund's program expenditures.
+In fiscal year 2023, the Council received this grant money into its General Fund and management transferred all \$100,000 of the PCOA funds to the Title III C-2 Home Delivered Meals Fund to help pay for that fund's program expenditures.

 The Senior Center Fund and Supplemental Senior Center Funds are also appropriated annually for the Council and remitted to the Council via GOEA.
 These grant funds can be used at management's discretion to pay for costs of any program involving elderly persons who are at least 60 years old.
 To obtain supportive services and participate in activities which foster their independences, enhance their dignity, and encourage their involvement in and with the community, the elderly person will come to a "senior center."
 The senior center for Evangeline Parish is located in Ville Platte.
-During the year, management transferred all \$52,805 of its Senior Center grant funds to the Title III C-1 and Title III C-2 Funds to subsidize those program's cost of providing services to elderly persons who used the senior center.
+During the year, management transferred \$19,298 of its \$82,614 Senior Center grant funds to the Title III C-1 Fund to subsidize the program's cost of providing services to elderly persons who used the senior center.